F1rst-Unicorn/stocks/manual/development/spec.md

 #### Recipe Product

-`GET /v2/recipeproduct`: Get all recipe ingredients in the system
+`GET /v2/recipe-product`: Get all recipe products in the system

 Query parameters: